truefoundry/secretsfoundry/README.md

 `app.js` can now access all the variables using process.env

+- You can read variables from a specific file (.env/JSON/YAML) using the `input` flag.
+Fetched variables can be written to a file (JSON/YAML) specified using `output`.

+`secretsfoundry run --input unresolved.json --output resolved.yaml`

 SecretsFoundry currently provides support for the following sources:

 1. AWS Parameter Store